Ritam-Guha/Ritam-Guha.github.io/CV.md

 **Title:** Coalition-game based Genetic Algorithm to Perform Dimension Reduction of Human Activity Recognition Datasets\
 **Duration:** July 2019 – Present\
 **Objective:** To use coalition-game in GA to find a highly informative feature subset from HAR features\
-**Individual Role:** Introduced a coalition-game and Shapley value-dependent fitness function which in turn guided the selection of important features and modified the mutation function of GA\
+**Individual Role:** Introduced a coalition-game and Shapley value-dependent fitness function which in turn guided the selection of important features and modified the mutation function of GA

-Title: Introduction of a Pearson Correlation Coefficient and Mutual Information Dependent Feature Ranking Technique\
+**Title:** Introduction of a Pearson Correlation Coefficient and Mutual Information Dependent Feature Ranking Technique\
-Duration: July 2019 – Present\
+**Duration:** July 2019 – Present\
-Objective: To develop a new feature ranking technique combining the statistical interpretations of PCC and MI\
+**Objective:** To develop a new feature ranking technique combining the statistical interpretations of PCC and MI\
-Individual Role: Proposed a new feature-ranking criterion which use feature-feature correlation (through PCC value) as well as feature-class correlation (through MI value)\
+**Individual Role:** Proposed a new feature-ranking criterion which use feature-feature correlation (through PCC value) as well as feature-class correlation (through MI value)

-Title: Image Contrast Enhancement using Nature-inspired Optimization Algorithms and Entropy-based Fitness Values\
+**Title:** Image Contrast Enhancement using Nature-inspired Optimization Algorithms and Entropy-based Fitness Values\
-Duration: July 2019 – Present\
+**Duration:** July 2019 – Present\
-Objective: To implement nature-inspired optimization techniques like PSO, GA, ASO, etc. for finding optimal pixel intensity values using entropy-based fitness evaluation of candidate solutions\
+**Objective:** To implement nature-inspired optimization techniques like PSO, GA, ASO, etc. for finding optimal pixel intensity values using entropy-based fitness evaluation of candidate solutions\
-Individual Role: Modified the fitness evaluation by introducing four separate terms namely edge count, edge intensity, entropy and dissimilarity measures\
+**Individual Role:** Modified the fitness evaluation by introducing four separate terms namely edge count, edge intensity, entropy and dissimilarity measures\

-Title: A Hybrid Swarm and Gravitation Based Feature Selection Algorithm for Handwritten Indic Script Classification Problem\
+**Title:** A Hybrid Swarm and Gravitation Based Feature Selection Algorithm for Handwritten Indic Script Classification Problem\
-Duration: May – August 2019\
+**Duration:** May – August 2019\
-Objective: To reduce of Automatic Script Identification (ASI) datasets using an effective hybridization of PSO and GSA\
+**Objective:** To reduce of Automatic Script Identification (ASI) datasets using an effective hybridization of PSO and GSA\
-Individual Role: Developed a model which used PSO’s local searching capabilities to overcome GSA’s low exploitation ability which was applied to Indian script-based features like DHT, HOG, MLG, etc.\
+**Individual Role:** Developed a model which used PSO’s local searching capabilities to overcome GSA’s low exploitation ability which was applied to Indian script-based features like DHT, HOG, MLG, etc.\

-Title: Embedded Chaotic Whale Survival Algorithm for Filter-Wrapper Feature Selection\
+**Title:** Embedded Chaotic Whale Survival Algorithm for Filter-Wrapper Feature Selection\
-Duration: March – May 2019\
+**Duration:** March – May 2019\
-Objective: To introduce an embedded version of the popular wrapper model known as Whale Optimization Algorithm (WOA)\
+**Objective:** To introduce an embedded version of the popular wrapper model known as Whale Optimization Algorithm (WOA)\
-Individual Role: Developed ECWSA which is an embedded version of WOA\
+**Individual Role:** Developed ECWSA which is an embedded version of WOA

-Title: A New Multi-Objective Feature Selection Algorithm for Handwritten Numeral Classification\
+**Title:** A New Multi-Objective Feature Selection Algorithm for Handwritten Numeral Classification\
-Duration: January – February 2019\
+**Duration:** January – February 2019\
-Objective: To apply an updated version of HMOGA for feature selection on handwritten Devanagari numeral recognition datasets\
+**Objective:** To apply an updated version of HMOGA for feature selection on handwritten Devanagari numeral recognition datasets\
-Individual Role: Added memory to keep track of the feature vectors which eventually get lost in HMOGA\
+**Individual Role:** Added memory to keep track of the feature vectors which eventually get lost in HMOGA

-Title: A Wrapper-Filter Feature Selection Technique based on Ant Colony Optimization\
+**Title:** A Wrapper-Filter Feature Selection Technique based on Ant Colony Optimization\
-Duration: August – November 2018\
+**Duration:** August – November 2018\
-Objective: Modify Ant Colony Optimization (ACO) for improved feature selection (FS)\
+**Objective:** Modify Ant Colony Optimization (ACO) for improved feature selection (FS)\
-Individual Role: Introduced a filter-based subset evaluation to reduce the computation complexity of the wrapper model known as ACO\
+**Individual Role:** Introduced a filter-based subset evaluation to reduce the computation complexity of the wrapper model known as ACO

-Title: Introducing Clustering-based Population in Binary Gravitational Search Algorithm for Feature Selection\
+**Title:** Introducing Clustering-based Population in Binary Gravitational Search Algorithm for Feature Selection\
-Duration: June – October 2018\
+**Duration:** June – October 2018\
-Objective: To solve the problem of premature convergence of GSA which affects exploration leading to performance degradation\
+**Objective:** To solve the problem of premature convergence of GSA which affects exploration leading to performance degradation\
-Individual Role: Used a clustering technique in order to make the initial population distributed over the entire feature space and to increase the inclusion of more promising features which resulted in an improved exploration\
+**Individual Role:** Used a clustering technique in order to make the initial population distributed over the entire feature space and to increase the inclusion of more promising features which resulted in an improved exploration

-Title: Great Deluge based Genetic Algorithm for feature selection\
+**Title:** Great Deluge based Genetic Algorithm for feature selection\
-Duration: May – July 2018\
+**Duration:** May – July 2018\
-Objective: To increase local search capabilities of Genetic Algorithm (GA)\
+**Objective:** To increase local search capabilities of Genetic Algorithm (GA)\
-Individual Role: Replaced the mutation operation in GA with the Great Deluge Algorithm (GDA) to increase its exploitation\
+**Individual Role:** Replaced the mutation operation in GA with the Great Deluge Algorithm (GDA) to increase its exploitation

-Title: Binary Genetic Swarm Optimization: a Genetic Algorithm and Particle Swarm Optimization Hybrid for Feature Selection\
+**Title:** Binary Genetic Swarm Optimization: a Genetic Algorithm and Particle Swarm Optimization Hybrid for Feature Selection\
-Duration: May – July 2018\
+**Duration:** May – July 2018\
-Objective: To combine the candidate solutions generated by GA and PSO in an effective way\
+**Objective:** To combine the candidate solutions generated by GA and PSO in an effective way\
-Individual Role: Combined the results of GA and PSO by an algorithm called Average Weighted Combination Method (AWCM) followed by further refinement through a local search technique called Sequential One-Point Flipping (SOPF) to achieve a better result\
+**Individual Role:** Combined the results of GA and PSO by an algorithm called Average Weighted Combination Method (AWCM) followed by further refinement through a local search technique called Sequential One-Point Flipping (SOPF) to achieve a better result

-Title: A Histogram based Fuzzy Ensemble Technique for Feature Selection\
+**Title:** A Histogram based Fuzzy Ensemble Technique for Feature Selection\
-Duration: January – February 2018\
+**Duration:** January – February 2018\
-Objective: Hybridization of GA, ACO, and PSO using the concepts on the histogram and fuzzy ensemble\
+**Objective:** Hybridization of GA, ACO, and PSO using the concepts on the histogram and fuzzy ensemble\
-Individual Role: After GA, ACO and PSO produced their individual feature subsets, merged them depending on the histogram and weight-based analysis
+**Individual Role:** After GA, ACO and PSO produced their individual feature subsets, merged them depending on the histogram and weight-based analysis

 ## PAPER PRESENTATIONS
-• Presented a paper titled ‘Contrast Enhancement of Degraded Document Image using partitioning based Genetic Algorithm’ at Government College of Engineering and Leather Technology, Kolkata, West Bengal, February 2019\
+• Presented a paper titled **‘Contrast Enhancement of Degraded Document Image using partitioning based Genetic Algorithm’** at Government College of Engineering and Leather Technology, Kolkata, West Bengal, February 2019\
-• Presented a paper titled ‘Feature Selection using Histogram based Multi-Objective Genetic Algorithm for Handwritten Devanagari Numeral Recognition’ at Kalinga Institute of Industrial Technology, Bhubaneswar, Odisha, India, October 2017\
+• Presented a paper titled **‘Feature Selection using Histogram based Multi-Objective Genetic Algorithm for Handwritten Devanagari Numeral Recognition’** at Kalinga Institute of Industrial Technology, Bhubaneswar, Odisha, India, October 2017\

 ## PUBLICATIONS
-• Ghosh, Manosij, Ritam Guha, Ram Sarkar, and Ajith Abraham.
-‘A wrapper-filter feature selection technique based on ant colony optimization’ Neural Computing and Applications, 1-19\
+• Ghosh, Manosij, **Ritam Guha**, Ram Sarkar, and Ajith Abraham. **‘A wrapper-filter feature selection technique based on ant colony optimization’** Neural Computing and Applications, 1-19\
-Journal Name: Neural Computing and Applications, Springer (2019 Impact Factor: 4.664), 11 April 2019\
+**Journal Name:** Neural Computing and Applications, Springer (2019 Impact Factor: 4.664), 11 April 2019\
-• Guha, Ritam, Manosij Ghosh, Souvik Kapri, Sushant Shaw, Shyok Mutsuddi, Vikrant Bhateja, and Ram Sarkar ‘Deluge based Genetic Algorithm for feature selection’ Evolutionary Intelligence (2019): 1-11\
+• **Guha, Ritam**, Manosij Ghosh, Souvik Kapri, Sushant Shaw, Shyok Mutsuddi, Vikrant Bhateja, and Ram Sarkar **‘Deluge based Genetic Algorithm for feature selection’** Evolutionary Intelligence (2019): 1-11\
-Journal Name: Evolutionary Intelligence, Springer, 07 March 2019\
+**Journal Name:** Evolutionary Intelligence, Springer, 07 March 2019\
-• Guha, Ritam, Manosij Ghosh, Pawan Kumar Singh, Ram Sarkar, and Mita Nasipuri.
-‘M-HMOGA: A New Multi-Objective Feature Selection Algorithm for Handwritten Numeral Classification’ Journal of Intelligent Systems.\
+• **Guha, Ritam**, Manosij Ghosh, Pawan Kumar Singh, Ram Sarkar, and Mita Nasipuri. **‘M-HMOGA: A New Multi-Objective Feature Selection Algorithm for Handwritten Numeral Classification’** Journal of Intelligent Systems.\
-Journal Name: Journal of Intelligent Systems, De Gruyter (2018 SNIP: 0.533, 2018 Cite Score: 1.03), 14 June 2019\
+**Journal Name:** Journal of Intelligent Systems, De Gruyter (2018 SNIP: 0.533, 2018 Cite Score: 1.03), 14 June 2019\
-• Ghosh, Manosij, Ritam Guha, Riktim Mondal, Pawan Kumar Singh, Ram Sarkar, and Mita Nasipuri.
-"Feature selection using histogram-based multi-objective GA for handwritten Devanagari numeral recognition."
-In Intelligent Engineering Informatics, pp. 471-479.
+• Ghosh, Manosij, **Ritam Guha**, Riktim Mondal, Pawan Kumar Singh, Ram Sarkar, and Mita Nasipuri. **"Feature selection using histogram-based multi-objective GA for handwritten Devanagari numeral recognition."** In Intelligent Engineering Informatics, pp. 471-479.
 Springer, Singapore, 2018\
-Journal Name: Intelligent Engineering Informatics, Springer, 11 April 2018\
+**Journal Name:** Intelligent Engineering Informatics, Springer, 11 April 2018\
-• Ghosh, Manosij, Ritam Guha, Pawan Kumar Singh, Vikrant Bhateja, and Ram Sarkar.
-"A histogram-based fuzzy ensemble technique for feature selection."
-Evolutionary Intelligence (2019): 1-12.\
+• Ghosh, Manosij, **Ritam Guha**, Pawan Kumar Singh, Vikrant Bhateja, and Ram Sarkar. **"A histogram-based fuzzy ensemble technique for feature selection."** Evolutionary Intelligence (2019): 1-12.\
-Journal Name: Evolutionary Intelligence, Springer, 27 August 2019 • Ghosh, Manosij, Ritam Guha, Imran Alam, et al. 2019.
-Binary Genetic Swarm Optimization: A Combination of GA and PSO for Feature Selection.
+**Journal Name:** Evolutionary Intelligence, Springer, 27 August 2019 • Ghosh, Manosij, **Ritam Guha**, Imran Alam, et al. 2019. **Binary Genetic Swarm Optimization: A Combination of GA and PSO for Feature Selection**.
 Journal of Intelligent Systems.
 0(0): -.
 Retrieved 17 Sep.
 2019, from doi:10.1515/jisys-2019-0062 Journal Name: Journal of Intelligent Systems, De Gruyter, 17 September 2019

 ## TECHNICAL SKILLS
-• Programming Language: C, C++, MATLAB, Java, Python (beginner).\
+• **Programming Language:** C, C++, MATLAB, Java, Python (beginner).\
-• Operating System: Windows and Linux.\
+• **Operating System:** Windows and Linux.\
-• Microsoft Office Package: Word, Excel, PowerPoint.
+• **Microsoft Office Package:** Word, Excel, PowerPoint.

 ## INDUSTRIAL VISIT
-Probe Information Services Pvt.
-Ltd., Bangalore, June – July 2019\
+**Probe Information Services Pvt.
+Ltd., Bangalore, June – July 2019**\
 • Worked as a part of the team responsible for automating the company workflow most of which was previously done manually\
 • Using Java Selenium framework, automated the process of web-scrapping trademark-registry information of every Indian company associated with the Ministry of Corporate Affairs\
 • Visited the company’s data warehouse in Salem, Chennai which enhanced my knowledge about the company workflow and its implementation.